Enhanced Detection of Tiny Objects in Aerial Images: Methodology

 \subsection{Enhancement Strategy}

-In total, three different enhancement strategies were implemented on the YOLOv8 to obtain efficient training.
+In total, four different enhancement strategies were implemented on YOLOv8 to obtain efficient training.

-\textbf{Varying the input image resolution}: Three different input image resolutions 640, 800 and 928 were tested.
+\textbf{Varying the input image resolution}: Three different input image resolutions 640, 800, and 928 were tested.

-\textbf{Data Augmentation}: A diverse set of data augmentation techniques was applied.
-These included geometric transformations (rotations, horizontal and vertical flips), photometric adjustments (brightness and contrast variation), and random noise injection.
-While these augmentations simulated real-world variations, the primary motivation was to mitigate class imbalance—particularly for under-represented tiny object categories.
+\textbf{Data Augmentation}: A total of three different sets of data augmentation techniques were applied.
+The first set is the default augmentation setting provided by the Ultralytics.
+The second set is geometric transformations-focused package and the third set is color space adjustments-focused package.
+While these augmentations simulated real-world variations, the primary motivation was to mitigate class imbalance—particularly for under-represented tiny object classes.

-\textbf{Attention Modules Integration}: To improve the model’s sensitivity to fine-grained details, attention mechanisms were integrated into the YOLOv8 backbone.
+\textbf{Attention Modules Integration}: To improve the model’s sensitivity to fine-grained details, attention modules were integrated into the YOLOv8 backbone.
 Specifically, Squeeze-and-Excitation (SE) blocks and Convolutional Block Attention Modules (CBAM) were inserted directly into select convolutional layers of the backbone.
 Instead of implementing them as standalone modules, the convolution layer class was extended to perform channel-wise recalibration (SE) and spatial attention (CBAM) inline.
-This design minimized architectural complexity and computational overhead while enhancing the model’s focus on salient regions critical for tiny object detection.